PAC-ROM/android_vendor_pac/docs/BecomeAMaintainer.md

         e.
 The PAC-ROM Dev Team may change, remove, disable, or tell you to delete ANY custom additions or infringing content for any reason, at any time, in our sole discretion.
         f.
 If unsure, ask the reviewer you contacted.

+    3. Maintainers MUST create an account on our JIRA.
+Users will be able to submit issues and find contact information on the Maintainer for their device such as PAC/XDA Threads.
+Maintainers will be required to upkeep their JIRA support.

+    4. To maintain proper support and device usability across the PAC-ROM community, if a device is: abandoned, unsupported, unkempt, or devices where the Maintainer has; sold, broken, lost, no longer has and will not be replacing [within the grace period of 4 weeks], or no longer cares to maintain the device for PAC, then the device will be removed.
+Remember, if the device is removed and it gets further support, from someone else, then it can be resubmitted later as new.

-    3. Be fair to the users, if you can not maintain the device anymore for whatever reason, please try to find a follow up maintainer, have them submit their take over changes to Gerrit, and have your threads transferred if possible.
+        a.
+Be fair to the users, if you can not maintain the device anymore for whatever reason, please try to find a follow up maintainer, have them submit their take over changes to Gerrit, and have your threads transferred if possible.
 If this is not possible, please remove the device and submit your cleanup to Gerrit.

-    4. As a Maintainer, you will be able to:
+    5. As a Maintainer, you will be able to:

-        * Get official, clean built ,and automated nightly/weekly builds from Jenkins.
+        * Get official, clean built, and automated nightly/weekly builds from Jenkins.
         * Use our file hosting for nightly/custom/dev builds.
         * Use our OTA for pushing your own builds.
         * Join in on our discussions, get support from the Dev Team and other Maintainers.
         * There is no cake, it's a lie!
         * Devices that get less than 35 downloads a week are considered low activity and will be moved to weekly.xml.

-    5. This page is subject to change without notice!
+    6. This page is subject to change without notice!
 Check back regularly here for changes.

 **!!Failure to maintain your device properly will result in it being removed from nightly/weekly, and/or suspended/removed from being built!!**